frkandris/WP-Print/readme.txt

 1. The "Print" link at the end of a post.
 2. The printer-friendly version of a post.
+3. The settings page where you can configure which post types display the print button.

 == Changelog ==

 = 1.0.0 =
 * Initial release
+* Added settings page to configure which post types display the print button

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of WP Print plugin.
+Initial release of Print Button plugin with configurable post type settings.

 == Privacy Policy ==

-WP Print does not collect, store, or share any personal data.
+Print Button does not collect, store, or share any personal data.